Jonanory/Schedule-Map/README.md

     - A List of T instances the T instance is attached to.
     - A Dictionary with the attached T instance as the key and the number of turns it takes to get from one to the other as the value

-To get a list of directions (in the form of a Queue of T instances), you first want to use the GetBot function, with the following inputs:
+It is also possible to add a discounting rate through the `SetDiscount` function on the Map.
+Discounting will mean that green tokens that can be attained at later turns will have their value reduced, and the later it is the lower its value becomes.
+This is useful if there is a chance that piles of tokens might disappear due to some unforseen extraneous reasons.
+For example, it's not worth considering a pile of 5 green tokens that can be attained at turn 10 that much if there is a good chance the pile will be disappear by the time turn 10 comes around.
+The bots will thusly treat future gains lower then immediate gains.
+The default value is 1, where no piles will have their values lowered.

+These are the 4 functions that can be called to get an optimal path:
+- GetPath: Returns a Queue of the T nodes that the bot passed on it's way to get the green token, with repititions of a node if the bot stayed there for a number of turns.
+Any turns that was spent on the path between nodes is not included in the Queue.
+- GetInstructions: Returns a Queue of instructions to replicate the bot's path, including an instruction at the start to indicate the starting point.
+Each instruction includes the following attributes:
+    - `Value`: Which T node to go to
+    - `Time`: Which turn to to arrive at the node at
+- GetDurations: Returns a Queue of durations which indicate at what turns the bot can be at a node.
+Each duration is includes the following attributes:
+    - `Value`: Which T node to go to
+    - `CanArriveAt`: The earliest turn that the bot can arrive at the node at.
+This is after retrieving all tokens from previous nodes.
+    - `MustArriveBy`: The latest turn that the bot can arrive at the node at in order to get the green tokens they are scheduled to get
+    - `MustStayUntil`: The earliest turn that the bot can stay at the node for.
+That is, the point where the bot has gotten all the green tokens it can get at this node.
+Will be equal to `CanArriveBy` if no tokens are attained at this node.
+    - `CanStayUntil`: The latest turn that the bot can stay at the node for before it starts losing out on tokens.
+Will be equal to `MustArriveBy` if no tokens are attained at this node.
+- GetBot: Returns a Bot instance which have `Path`, `Instructions` and `Durations` attributes, as well as a `Score` attribute that tells how many tokens the bot got in the optimal path

+All of these fuctions take the same inputs:
 - A List of ScheduleItems(the token piles), which are instantiated with
     - The T instance that holds the token pile
     - The number of green tokens
     - The number of red tokens
     - The number of yellow tokens, if neccessary
 - The T instance that will be the starting node
-- How many red tokens should be taken off at the beginning
 - How many turns should be planned out

-This will return a bot that got the most green tokens in the game.
-From this bot, you can get either:
-- Path: A Queue of the T nodes that the bot passed on it's way to get the green token, with repititions of a node if the bot stayed there for a number of turns.
-Any turns that was spent on the path between nodes is not included in the Queue.
-- Instructions: A Queue of instructions to replicate the bot's path, including an instruction at the start to indicate the starting point.
-Each instruction includes the following attributes:
-    - value: Which T node to go to
-    - time: Which turn to start heading on the path to go to the node
-    - score: How many green nodes the bot has at that point in time
+- (Optional) How many red tokens should be taken off at the beginning (default 0)